 Canon 650D versus Canon 200D

 The Canon EOS 650D (called Canon T4i in some regions) and the Canon EOS 200D (labelled Canon SL2 in some countries) are two digital cameras that were revealed to the public, respectively, in June 2012 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The 650D has a resolution of 17.9 megapixel, whereas the 200D provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 650D and the Canon 200D is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 650D – represents the basis for the calculations across all the size and weight measures).